What is the right way to cough or sneeze?

 • Put the used tissue in a bin and wash your hands.

-• If you think you might have COVID-19, do a RAT and stay at home if you are coughing or sneezing.
+• If you think you might have COVID-19, do a RAT and stay at home if you're coughing or sneezing.

 Cough into your elbow.
 This keeps germs off your hands so you won’t spread them to other people and make them sick.

-Cover your cough with a tissue.
+If you're sick and you're coughing up phlegm (mucus), cover your cough with a tissue.
 Put the used tissue into the bin.
-Wash and dry your hands
+Wash and dry your hands.
+If you can't wash your hands, use hand sanitiser.

 Sneeze into your elbow.
-This keeps bugs off your hands so you won’t spread them to other people and make them sick.
+This keeps germs off your hands so you won’t spread them to other people and make them sick.

 This can be dangerous, so don’t do it.
 The pressure can damage your eyes, nose, eardrums or throat.